dimeloper/nextjs-v15-starter/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Linting and Formatting

-This project uses ESLint and Prettier for code quality and formatting.
-The setup includes:

-- Pre-commit hooks using Husky
-- Automatic formatting of staged files
-- Linting checks before commits
-- Consistent code style across the project

-To manually run the checks:

-- `yarn lint` - Run ESLint
-- `yarn format` - Format all files
-- `yarn format:check` - Check if files are formatted correctly